rayonlabs/G.O.D/docs/tourn_miner.md

 View real-time training logs and metrics at: http://185.141.218.59:3001/d/training-runs/training-runs-dashboard

+### Tournament Results

+After tournaments complete, view detailed results and rankings at: https://gradients.io/app/research/tournament/{TOURNAMENT_ID}

+Replace `{TOURNAMENT_ID}` with the specific tournament ID you participated in.

 ## WandB Logging for Your Training Analysis

 Include WandB logging so you can analyze your training runs after tournaments complete: